-The shadowing of TeV cosmic rays by the moon has been observed with data from the Milagrito air-shower-particle detector.
-The significance of the observed shadow is ~10σ.
+The shadowing of TeV cosmic rays by the moon and by the sun have been observed with data from the Milagrito air-shower-particle detector.
+The significance of the observed shadows are each ~10 σ .
 These data are used to study the systematic pointing accuracy and angular resolution of Milagrito.
-The shadow of the moon is clearly displaced by the geomagnetic field, which provides a direct estimate of the energy response of Milagrito, and allows a search for high-energy cosmic antiprotons.
-The 95% confidence level upper limit for the ratio of the TeV antiproton flux to proton flux in cosmic rays is 12%.
-The observed position of the shadow of the sun shows no appreciable deflection by the solar and interplanetary magnetic fields.
+The shadow of the moon is clearly displaced by the geomagnetic field, which provides an estimate of the energy response of Milagrito, and allows a search for cosmic antiprotons.
+The 95% confidence level upper limit for the ratio p/p in ~3 TeV cosmic rays is 17%.
+The observed position of the shadow of the sun contains information on the solar magnetic field.